Environment, Climate and Sustainability Careers

 Georgetown offers a number of opportunities for Hoyas to get involved.
 Joining a school club is an excellent way to learn more about the industry, develop your skills, and get hands-on experience.
 Earth Commons is an institute on Georgetown’s campus that provides coursework, events, and fellowships to help students gain exposure to environmental research and careers.
 Earth Commons also oversees the Hoya Harvest Garden which integrates farming spaces into the campus and generates food for the community.
 Serve as an EcoRep with the Office of Sustainability, and keep the Georgetown community informed about sustainability best practices and educate on simple behavior changes to support the university’s sustainability goals.

-Some related clubs include Georgetown EcoConsultants, Slow Food Georgetown, and Georgetown Renewable Energy and Environmental Network (GREEN).
-Explore nature as you welcome an incoming class via the Georgetown Outdoor Pre-Orientation Program (GOPOP).For more student club information, visit Campus Groups.
+Some related clubs include Georgetown EcoConsultants, Georgetown Renewable Energy and Environmental Network (GREEN), Slow Food, Food Recovery Network, and Georgetown Undergraduate Environmental Health Collaborative.
+Explore nature as you welcome an incoming class via the Georgetown Outdoor Pre-Orientation Program (GOPOP).
+Get involved with Corp Green in The Corp, which seeks to cut down on waste and employ compost centers, and/or submit a project idea to support Georgetown’s sustainable operations.
+For more student club information, visit Campus Groups.
 The Center for Social Justice offers immersion trips focused on a variety of topics including environmental justice.
 On and off-campus jobs are another excellent way to build skills valued by employers.

 Preparing Application Materials

-To better understand what skills you need to highlight on your resume, check out internships, fellowships, and entry level positions in the environment, climate, and sustainability industry.
+To better understand what skills you need to highlight on your resume, check out internships, fellowships, and entry-level positions in the environment, climate, and sustainability industry.
 See our resume and cover letter pages for more tips and advice

 Applying

-For listings beyond our campus recruiting platform, Handshake, visit GreenBiz, ClimateTechList, Reconsidered, Ecojobs, Greenjobsboard, environmentaljobs, Terra.do, and climatebase.
-Subscribe to Ed’s Clean Energy and Sustainability Jobs List.
-For naturalist conservation roles, see Conservation Job Board, Natural Resources Job Board, and Wildlife Society.
+For listings beyond our campus recruiting platform, Handshake, visit ClimateTechList, Reconsidered, Ecojobs, Greenjobsboard, environmentaljobs, Terra.do, and climatebase.
+View Green Jobs Network internships and fellowships.
+Subscribe to Ed’s Clean Energy and Sustainability Jobs List and Green Job’s List.
 For energy-specific job boards, check out Dayaway and energyjobs.com.
 For environmental education-related jobs, use eejobs.org.
-For food industry-related job boards, go to CareersinFood.
-As a student, research sites can be found with the National Science Foundation Research Experience for Undergraduate (REU) program.
+For naturalist conservation roles, see Conservation Job Board, Natural Resources Job Board, and Wildlife Society.
+As mentioned above, be sure to check out this curated list of 80+ job boards.
+If you are a student, you can also find research opportunities through the National Science Foundation’s Research Experience for Undergraduate (REU) program.

 Selected Employers

-- Selected government: Department of Energy | Environmental Protection Agency | National Park Service | State and Local Government
+Selected government: Department of Energy | Environmental Protection Agency | National Park Service | State and Local Government

-- Selected nonprofits: The Nature Conservancy | Worldwide Wildlife Fund | Environment America | Sierra Club | National Geographic Society | Ocean Conservancy | Climate Corps | FoodCorps
+Selected nonprofits: The Nature Conservancy | Worldwide Wildlife Fund | Environment America | Sierra Club | National Geographic Society | Ocean Conservancy | Climate Corps | FoodCorps

-- A list of climate-related organizations searchable by sector, such as energy, food, carbon emissions and removal, etc.
+A list of climate-related organizations searchable by sector, such as energy, food, carbon emissions and removal, etc.

-- 27 Environmental Startups That Will Inspire Entrepreneurs to Go Green
+27 Environmental Startups That Will Inspire Entrepreneurs to Go Green